Frequently Asked Questions

 If you are using legacy wifi, or have multiple televisions spread out over a large house, we recommend the EXTEND to reduce the bandwidth required between your media devices eg. Nvidia Shield, iOS/tvOS and your HDHomeRun.

-What's the difference between the new dual-tuner model and the older ones?
+What's the difference between the new GEN5 models and the older ones?
 Back to top

 Does this have an HDMI port for connecting to my TV?
 Back to top

 No. HDHomeRun devices connect to your home network, and are accessed by PCs and other devices on the network.
-To get the picture to a TV, you would connect your PC to your TV, use a media center extender like the Xbox360 in conjunction with your PC, use a Playstation 3, or use the DLNA functionality present in some TVs to stream directly from the HDHomeRun.
-We’re working on apps for several platforms to expand the availability of TV signals to work with more devices.
+To get the picture to a TV, you would connect your PC to your TV, use a media center extender like the Xbox in conjunction with your PC, use a Playstation 3, or use the DLNA functionality present in some TVs to stream directly from the HDHomeRun.
+We have an app which allows you to receive Live TV

 Can I use the HDHomeRun with satellite?
 Back to top